AparnaAgrawal02/Enhancing-xv6-OS/README.md

         myproc()->trace_mask = mask;
         return 0;
     }
   Modifed fork() (see kernel/proc.c) to copy the trace mask from the parent to the child process.
     np->trace_mask = p->trace_mask;
 Modifed the syscall() function in kernel/syscall.c to print the trace output.
 You will need to add an array of syscall names and number of arguments to index into.
-        static char *syscall_name[]={"","fork","exit","wait","pipe","read","kill","exec","fstat","chdir","dup","getpid","sbrk","sleep","uptime","open","write","mknod","unlink","link","mkdir","close","trace"};
+ static char *syscall_name[]=  {"","fork","exit","wait","pipe","read","kill","exec","fstat","chdir","dup","getpid","sbrk","sleep","uptime","open","write","mknod","unlink","link","mkdir","close","trace"};
 static int syscall_arg[]={0,0,1,1,1,3,1,2,2,1,1,0,1,1,0,2,3,3,1,2,1,1,1};
 void
     syscall(void)
     {